In Year 3 the class teacher is Miss Katie Wood

 In Year 3, your child will have games coaching from a variety of staff on Mondays, Wednesdays and Fridays.
 Their games kit is kept and washed in school, only returning home at the end of each term.
 Your child will also be involved in school matches every term.

 Communication between staff and parents is vital to an excellent working relationship and ensuring that your child gets the maximum out of his or her time at St. Hugh's.
-Your child will be given a handbook which contains relevant information for your child and their reading record.
-If you have anything you wish to discuss face to face, your child’s Class Teacher is happy to see you at the end of the day.
-We ask that you make an appointment to do this by contacting the School Office or emailing the relevant teacher.
-Alternatively, you may email the class teacher but please allow up to 72 hours for a response.
-Her email addresses is firstname.lastname@example.org
+If you have anything you wish to discuss please email your child’s Class Teacher in the first instance and, if necessary, a face to face appiontment will be made.
+However if you have an urgent query please contact the School Office and a message will be sent to the teacher.

 At four and eight week intervals in the Autumn term,you will receive a effort grade sheet for each subject.
-These are also sent home at half term in the Spring and Summer terms.You will also receive a written report at the end of each term.
+These are also sent home at half term in the Spring and Summer terms.You will also receive written reports throughout the course of the year.

-Parents are invited to attend various events throughout the year, including plays, the elocution competition, Sport’s Day and music concerts.
+Parents are invited to attend various events throughout the year, including plays, the elocution competition, Sports Day, intra-school swimming gala and music concerts.